bhoriuchi/async-iterator-from/README.md

 ### `.fromArray (values [, options])`

 Creates a new `AsyncIterator` from an `Array`.
 This is a convienience method and is the equivalent of calling new on the `AsyncIterator` class.
+Can also be imported with `import { fromArray } from 'async-iterator-from'`

 **Parameters**